 While having your man cave is sanctuary enough for most men, why settle for ordinary?
 You can take things to the next level by building a full-on sports bar in your own home.

 Getting Started on the Ultimate Man Cave

 First, decide where you want the bar.
-The best location will likely be the basement, but the den, garage or a spare room are possible choices.
+The best location will likely be the basement, but the den, garage, or spare room are possible choices.
 Consider an accessible spot so that visitors can enter and leave easily.
-Choose the place most conducive to entertaining company as well as a good spot for a personal retreat if needed.
+Choose the place most conducive to moving company as well as a good spot for a personal retreat if needed.

 Next, measure the area thoroughly and precisely so that you’ll be able to outfit it properly.
 Bars come in straight, free standing and L-shaped designs.
 Buy or create your own plan for the bar – you’ll need at least a basic blueprint to follow.
 Check out barplan.com and bar-gear.com for ideas, plan options and accessories.

 Choose a design and wood tone for the bar that you will love looking at for years to come.
 Select a style that suits your tastes and will also withstand the level of partying you and your friends plan to enjoy.
 Browse sites like Houzz and HomeBars.com for ideas and inspiration.
 Choose bar stools that will keep you and your guests comfortable throughout the entire Sunday football lineup (and into overtime, if needed).
 Why not try gas lift bar stools as they’re very comfy and you can adjust the seat to suit your height!Now comes the really fun part – decorate and stock your home sports bar to your own tastes and preferences.
 Browse sites like Pinterest and Pottery Barn for ideas.
 Buy barware and accents that fit your personal style.
 This is your sports bar – make it the environment of your dreams.
 NFL fanatics, of course, will want to maximize an NFL theme.
 Choose memorabilia from your favorite teams and players to display on the walls and all around the bar.